 The team believes that some ideas used by the Chinese can be applied to Pennsylvania conditions.
 Low cost digesters may be applicable to provide cooking gas and light for farms that do not use electricity.
 It may also be economical to supplement diesel power plants with biogas when available.
 Perhaps simple unheated digesters can be used to provide sufficient control of the manure decomposition process to minimize odors even if gas production is not optimum.
 Future cooperation with the Chengdu Biogas Institute is also being investigated.

-Robert E. Graves, Professor of Agricultural Engineering
+Prepared by Robert E. Graves, Professor of Agricultural Engineering

 This publication is available in alternative media on request.